Sarabjit Singh: Presidential pardon

 On 27 June 2012, both Pakistani and international media reported President Asif Ali Zardari signed a document sent by the interior ministry of Pakistan commuting Singh's death sentence to life in prison.
 A life sentence in Pakistan generally lasts 14 years.
 Singh, having spent 22 years in jail, was therefore to be released.
 The news of his pardon and imminent release initiated celebrations in his hometown.
 The Indian foreign minister also issued a statement of appreciation to Islamabad for the gesture.

-This drew a storm of condemnation from right-wing political groups Jamaat-e-Islami and Jamaat-ud-Da'wah.
+Right-wing political groups Jamaat-e-Islami and Jamaat-ud-Da'wah condemned this.
 Later that day, after media agencies in both Pakistan and India had reported on a commuted sentence and pending release for Singh, the Pakistani government announced that the name of the prisoner to be released would be Surjeet Singh, not Sarabjit Singh.
 Surjeet Singh was arrested on charges of spying by the Pakistani security officials.
 Indian government, however, denied that Surjeet Singh was a spy.

 Regarding the confusion related to Sarabjit-Surjeet mix-up, Surjeet Singh said that similar Urdu spellings of both the names led to the confusion.
 Surjeet also said that Indian prisoners are treated well in Pakistani jails and they are provided with basic necessities.
 BBC News reported that in recent years, several Indians returning from Pakistani jails have admitted that they have been maliciously framed by the Pakistani Intelligence for spying for India.
 Some have criticised India's government for abandoning them.

 Five hours later the Pakistani government issued a statement denying the reports and holding the media responsible for the confusion.
 They announced that the release order had been for another prisoner, Surjeet Singh, who was pardoned in 1989.
 Sarabjit's family condemned the incident as a "cruel joke".

 Singh filed a new mercy appeal to the President of Pakistan on the 65th independence day of that country.